stephansturges/Tator/readme.md

 ## it does this:

-Automatic class labeling ->
+Automatic class labeling -> select any random class and it gets corrected by CLIP!

 ![kap_auto_mode](https://github.com/user-attachments/assets/825a2752-c1a6-44d9-a2d4-49b145341a58)

-Automatic class labeling + bbox refinement ->
+Automatic class labeling + bbox refinement -> make a messy bbox and get it cleaned by SAM + automatic class label from CLIP!

 ![Kap_auto_bbox](https://github.com/user-attachments/assets/07ee6070-c6c2-4650-b225-8159566df4af)

-Automatic class labeling + bbox from a single click ->
+Automatic class labeling + bbox from a single click -> super lazy single-click mode: get a bbox from SAM and a label from CLIP!

 ![Kap_auto_class_point](https://github.com/user-attachments/assets/d64cccdf-da8b-47a7-81e4-d78249fc87dc)

 *Note* in these demos the auto class is not well trained so performance is bad, but don't take it as any indication I just in a hurry to make some GIFs and trained it on very little data!

+Of course you can also just use SAM alone and get bboxes, and manually adjust everything because SAM and CLIP are not perfect!

 Most of the frontend code is taken from YBAT, which can be found here: https://github.com/drainingsun/ybat